Raphael40/Java-Course/04_advanced-fundamentals/03_class-methods.md

-# Advanced fundamentals

-In this section we'll learn about the difference between static and instance methods followed by the void and return keywords.
+# Class Methods - OOP

+In this section:

+-   Static and instance methods
+-   The return keyword
+-   Using multiple classes

 ## Class Methods